UKHO/docs/using-github/software-licensing-policy.md

-# Software Licensing Guidance for Government Projects
+# Software Licensing Policy

 ## Overview

-When developing software for government use, it's important to choose appropriate open source licenses that align with the UK Government's Open Source Policy and the Open Government License framework.
-No matter the visibility of the repository you should select a license to support the project you are working on to protect the project in case of visibility change.
+When developing software for government use, it is important to choose appropriate open-source licences that align with the [GOV.UK Service Standard point 12](https://www.gov.uk/service-manual/service-standard/point-12-make-new-source-code-open), the [MOD Defence Service Manual (Section 12)](https://www.digital.mod.uk/policy-rules-standards-and-guidance/service-manual/meet-the-standard), and the UK Government's Open Source Licensing framework.

+**All code produced by civil servants or contractors working on behalf of the Crown is automatically covered by [Crown Copyright](https://www.nationalarchives.gov.uk/information-management/re-using-public-sector-information/uk-government-licensing-framework/crown-copyright/).** Regardless of repository visibility you should select and publish a licence so that the terms of use are clear, and so that GitHub can correctly identify the licence.

-It is important that we include a LICENSE file with the relevant contents within the repository so that GitHub can correctly pick up the license in which we are publishing our code with.
-It is also advised to add a section at the bottom of the README.md for the relevant license type so that it is visible for anybody viewing the repository.
+You must include a `LICENSE` file in the repository root.
+It is also recommended to add a licence section to the `README.md`.

-### Sidenote
+### When a licence may not be required

+There are limited circumstances where publishing a licence is not appropriate or required:

+- **Never-public repositories** — internal-only tooling that is explicitly scoped as never publicly accessible (though teams should challenge this and default to openness)
+- **Classified or restricted repositories** — repositories that carry security classifications and are not accessible outside the department; apply classification markings instead
+- **Third-party owned code** — where UKHO does not hold the IP and therefore cannot grant a licence to others

-There will be instances where adding a license to the repo may not be applicable/required due to a multitude of reasons.
-It is important that if you feel that this applies to your repository that you reach out to your Security Champion or Technical Lead so that this can be assessed on a case by case basis.
-Exceptions will be made where deemed necessary, ensuring there are other methods of protection are in place.
+If you believe a licence is not required for your repository, you must discuss this with your Security Champion or Technical Lead so it can be assessed on a case-by-case basis.
+Any exception must be documented and approved.
+Do not simply omit a licence without review.

 ## Recommended Open Source Licenses